pipegalera/starter-academic/content/post/test-algo-strategy/index.md

 ---
 title: 'Your First Zipline Backtest'
-subtitle: 'The strategy we will create first will trade a single stock: Apple.
+subtitle: 'We will create a basic strategy in which we will trade a single stock: Apple.
 We are going to be long Apple if the price closes over its 100 day moving average.'

-summary: The strategy we will create first will trade a single stock; Apple.
+summary: We will create a basic strategy in which we will trade a single stock: Apple.
 We are going to be long Apple if the price closes over its 100 day moving average.

 authors:
 - admin